Reading the Label- Part 3

 In the final part of our feed label series we look at Crude fibre, Calcium and Phosphorus, as well as some details a feed label won’t divulge.

 The word “crude”, in the case of fibre, comprises both the digestible and indigestible fibre in the feed.
 The digestible portion of the fibre provides many nutrients, while the indigestible portion does not, but in correct amounts is helpful in maintaining good intestinal health.
-Large quantities of indigestible fibre, however, can indicate a poorer quality feed which is using “fillers” instead of good quality, digestible, nutrient rich and fibrous raw materials.
 Generally speaking, the higher the fibre content of the feed, the lower the energy level will be.
 Unfortunately, the crude fibre percentage on the bag tag is not an indicator of the fibre quality per se.
-Legally, only the maximum fibre level need be specified.
+Legally, only the maximum fibre level needs to be specified.
 Feed companies should, however, specify both minimum and maximum levels of fibre in any product, thus be cautious when limited information is available.
 As a rough guideline, if you are looking for a high fibre feed to be used a partial roughage replacement, then look for a crude fibre percentage with a minimum of 15% and a maximum of 25%.
 If you are looking for a high fibre concentrate feed, then choose one with a minimum of 10% and a maximum of 15 %.